World Cup 2022: Let’s hope and pray our efforts provides the results we want in Qatar – Mark Addo

-Ghana Football Association vice president, Mark Addo is hoping efforts made ahead of the 2022 World Cup will yield better results.
+Ghana Football Association President, Mark Addo is hoping efforts made ahead of the 2022 World Cup will yield better results.

 The Black Stars is returning to the global showpiece after missing out in Russia 2018, where France emerged as winners.